MircoT/X3Dom-SublimeText-Plugin/README.md

 **NOTES**: If you want to contribute to add some nodes editing only **tags.json** file for an easy merging.
 You can edit this file from sublime text by clicking on ```X3Dom -> Edit X3Dom tags```.

+**NOTES**: If you have problems after the first installation remember to restart Sublime Text before to use *Refresh X3Dom Plugin* function.

 # License

 The MIT License (MIT)